komv123/AgileHWProject/README.md

 ## Programming the FPGA
 The build directory contains a lot of files but the most interesting one is the ```Visualizer.bit``` which is the bitstream file.
-This is the file that is used programmed to the FPGA when it is programmed.
+This is the file that is used to program the FPGA.
 To program the FPGA plug in your FPGA via USB and run following command:

 ```shell